branCodes/biddr/README.md

 #to get a B:
 ```
-Add user authentication and disallow the person to bid on own auctions.
+Add user authentication and disallow the person to bid on own auctions. *create from scratch for bonus*

 Display user's name beside their bid.